zoolanders/documentation/src/pages/essentials-for-yoothemepro/addons/access/rules/dynamic.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The Dynamic Access Rule evaluates whether the specified dynamic content passes a specified condition.
+The Dynamic Access Rule determines whether a given value satisfies a specific set of conditions.
+This rule is flexible and can be applied to [various scenarios](#use-cases) as both the value being evaluated and the condition value can be set either statically or dynamically.

 ---